tewendel/interkit-masterarbeit/sites/docs/src/content/guides/quick-start/projects.md

 Tab on **Inspect** to open templates from template tab.
 They will open in a read only mode, where you cannot make changes but look up how they are constructed.

 See the [Interface Tour](/guides/overview/interface_overview) for more information about editing projects.

+### Make a project the default project on the server

+In the Project tab in the Settings section, you can set your project to be the default project on this server.
+This means that users will be able to reach it as a PWA under a simpler url.

+You can set project to default at any time, this is useful for example when you want to show a preview message at the main url before launching the full app to the public.